 The advantage of robust encryption is the additional security it gives for your sensitive data.
 The disadvantage of encrypting your mobile data is that it takes longer to log in to your smartphone, at least on Android devices because it decrypts the data each time you do so.
 Also, once you’ve decided to encrypt your Android smartphone, there’s no way to back out except by doing a factory reset.

 For many people, keeping personal information really private and safe is worth it.
 Encryption isn’t an option for mobile professionals in certain industries, such as finance and health care.
 You must safeguard all devices that hold or access consumers’ personally identifiable information, or you will be in violation of the law.

-Encryption does more than prevent unauthorised access to your mobile device’s data.
-Think of the lock screen as a lock on a door: Without the key, uninvited criminal can’t trespass in and steal all your belongings.
+Encryption does more than prevent unauthorized access to your mobile device’s data.
+Think of the lock screen as a lock on a door: Without the key, uninvited criminals can’t trespass in and steal all your belongings.
 Even if a hacker manages to get past the lock screen, encrypting your data renders it unreadable and useless.

 Vulnerabilities in software and hardware are continually being discovered, while the majority of them are rapidly patched.
 Passwords for lock screens can even be hacked by determined attackers.
-It is always good to protect yourself against hackers and secure our device with Efani and their premium services.
+It is always good to protect yourself against hackers and secure your device with Efani and its premium services.